software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Typically, the branch name describes the feature develop in the branch or some other purpose of the branch, for example `filter-recommendations-by-category`.

 Now, let's check the repository's branches with the `git branch` command.
 We should see that our branch is added to the list.
 We can also see that there's an astrisk symbol (\*) before the main branch.
 This means that we are currently on the main branch.
+The current branch is also displayed in brackets in the Git Bash after the path to the current folder.

 We can switch branches using the `git checkout <name-of-the-branch>` command.
 Switch to the branch you just created:

 ```bash
 git checkout <name-of-my-branch>